illyfrancis/scribble/docs/draft.md

 And the 'Static database' provides reference service with the following:

 1. Given an account number and the transaction type (either RVP or DVP), the 'static database' can determine if it is contractual or actual
-2. Dervice a SEB FX Counterparty information (??? need to confirm what the input is???)
+2. Derive a SEB FX Counterparty information (??? need to confirm what the input is???)

 For both UAF and 'Static database', it is assumed that:

 * the preceding capabilities are provided as callable services (i.e. NOT just exposing database tables that has to be queried by VUS)
 * the functions from the services execute and perform according to a SLA and NFR where NFR is to be defined later

-#### Message types
+#### Message types & formats

 The assumption is that there is one message type to describe all VUS messages (1-7).
 However there may be an unforeseen situation where a single message type may not sufficiently support the business requirement or there is potential for performance gain by defining multiple types.
 Under these circumstances the system may introduce an additional message types.

+??? message format for VUS - xml? who should decide ???

 #### Posting of Provisional Cash Transaction

 As of `1 Aug ???`, the requirements relating to the treatment of 'provisional' messages are still under discussion within the business.
 When the details are confirmed and captured as concrete business requirements, the review of the high-level design presented in this document must take place to validate the current design and update as necessary.

-#### Caution
+#### General validity of the assumptions

-It is critical to note that the high-level design is based on the validity/correctness of the assumptions.
+It is critical to note that the high-level design is based on the validity / correctness of the assumptions.

-As at `???`, the BRD is still being finalized and as such any major changes or addendums to the requirements may impact the high-level design outlined in this document and may invalidate the fundamental design decisions.
+As at `???`, the BRD is still being finalized and as such any major changes or addendum to the requirements may impact the high-level design outlined in this document and may invalidate the fundamental design decisions.

 However, note that the high-level design should withstand minor requirement changes and it is the goal of the design to produce decoupled and modular system such that the impact of minor changes can be isolated and contained within a component.

-can be accomodated as the the affect should be isolated and contained within a single component.

 # High-level design